CodeYourFuture/curriculum/content/js3/blocks/now-showing/index.md

     certificate: "12A",
     duration: 108
   },
+  .
+  .
+  .
 ];
 ```

-So our task will be to take this data and build the film listings view.
+Our task will be to build the film listings view from this list of data.